All Episodes

 Sharon, Tennessee, next, Sean Hannity Show.

-Sean, and thanks for taking my call.
+Thanks for taking my call.

-That was a good springboard answer.
+That was a good springboard into what I wanted to talk about.

 My oldest is actually homeschooling her kids.

-My my girls are all spread out.
+My girls are all spread out.

-And well, there are attempts to do that.
+Well, there are attempts to do that.

 If you were to cut these parents a check, schools would pop up all over New York.

-And the the schools that provided simple, basic, fundamental uh reading, writing, math, science, computers, and coupled with that, a learning environment where they have zero tolerance for any kids acting up or causing trouble.
+And the schools that provided simple, basic, fundamental reading, writing, math, science, computers, and coupled with that, a learning environment where they have zero tolerance for any kids acting up or causing trouble.

 Parents would flock to those schools.